antmicro/rdfm/documentation/source/server_operation.md

 ##### Method - `action_exec`

 Attempt to queue action execution and immediately respond with the `action_exec_control` message indicating success or failure.
 Action execution result is sent later via `action_exec_result` message.
+Action execution status: pending, sent, or the status code returned by the device is stored in the server database.
+If any action requests were made while the device was not connected to the management WebSocket, they would be sent again after the device reconnects and sends a `CapabilityReport`.